tomlup/americasnlp-2024-st1-dc_dmv/nllb/README.md

 Reports can then be analyzed on a per-language basis as needed using `reports.py`, which will print some useful information garnered from the reports.

-## Acknowledgements

-We would like to thank Dr. Kenton Murray of Johns Hopkins University for his guidance and support throughout the project.
-We would also like to thank the AmericasNLP 2024 Shared Task 1 organizers for providing the data and evaluation script.